stefandr99/MEqTest/README.md

 * Decide how to store/access theory pages

 ## Medium priority:
+* Modify all php to follow MVC
 * Make search work
-* Make comment posting work for all users
 * Add 'remember me' option for sessions
+* Add a button for logout
 * Look into php routing

 ## Low priority: